InnerSourceCommons/InnerSourceLearningPath/contributor/03-contributor-ethos.md

 explains: "A half-baked patch in Jira, with no documentation, no tests and no backwards compatibility is better than no patch at all."

-Does that imply that Inner Source projects place no value on face to face communication?
+Does that imply that InnerSource projects place no value on face to face communication?
 Not quite: There is value in meeting participants face to face.
 Remember that all written communication lacks a lot of bandwidth compared with meeting in person: There's no gestures, no mimics, not even the tone of voice that otherwise help with understanding.
 In particular for inter-personal challenges, resolving conflict and misunderstandings meeting in person has strong value.
-However for Inner Source projects the goal should be that communication about project decisions be kept in writing so that others can follow along and influence the project, so that even years later it's possible to trace why a certain decision was made.
+However for InnerSource projects the goal should be that communication about project decisions be kept in writing so that others can follow along and influence the project, so that even years later it's possible to trace why a certain decision was made.